angular/angular/aio/content/guide/style-guide.md

 <div class='s-why' class='s-why-last'>
   **Why?** Being DRY is important, but not crucial if it sacrifices the other elements of LIFT.
     That's why it's called _T-DRY_.
-    For example, it's redundant to name a component, `hero-view.component.html` because a component is obviously a view.
+    For example, it's redundant to name a template `hero-view.component.html` because
+    with the `.html` extension, it is obviously a view.
     But if something is not obvious or departs from a convention, then spell it out.

 </div>